natyuanto/binomial/README.md

 ## Overview
 The "`binomial`" package provides functions to further explore the binomial distribution.
 - `bin_variable()` will list the parameters of the binomial distribution.
-– `bin_choose()` will provide the number of combinations for a particular number of successes to occur in a set number of trials.
+- `bin_choose()` will provide the number of combinations for a particular number of successes to occur in a set number of trials.
-– `bin_probability()` will calculate the probability of getting the number of successes specified in the number of desired trials
+- `bin_probability()` will calculate the probability of getting the number of successes specified in the number of desired trials
-– `bin_distribution()` will calculate probabilities of the number of successes in a fixed number of random trials performed under identical conditions
+- bin_distribution()` will calculate probabilities of the number of successes in a fixed number of random trials performed under identical conditions
-– `bin_cumulative()` calculates probability distribution and the cumulative probabilities
+- `bin_cumulative()` calculates probability distribution and the cumulative probabilities
 - `plot()` will plot the `bin_distribution()` histogram or plot the graph of binomial cumulative distribution of `bin_cumulative()`
 - `summary()` will provide the summary of `bin_variable()` - where it will detail the parameters and measurements of a binomial distribution